Learning and Development Associate

 The Learning and Development Associate will have the opportunity to support and execute on the training and onboarding plans and solutions for the rapidly growing national Admissions team at Charlie Health.
 This position will ensure the timely, thorough, and consistent onboarding of all of our admissions and intake team new hires with a goal to have new employees onboarded and in the field as effectively and efficiently as possible.

 This position will also support the ongoing staff development needs of the admissions team including helping lead and identify best practices training, clinical overview training, Salesforce Trainings, and other related curricula.
-This position will work closely with the Sr. Director of Admissions and Admissions Manager team to identify and respond to knowledge gaps, marketplace objections, and challenges to optimize the admissions team and remove barriers to success.
-This position will also support in conducting training for other internal departments on the roles and needs of the admissions team to ensure cross-functional success.
+This position will report to and work closely with the Senior Director of Admissions and Admissions Manager team to identify and respond to knowledge gaps, marketplace objections, and challenges to optimize the admissions team and remove barriers to success.
+This position will also support in conducting training for other internal departments on the roles and needs of the admissions team to ensure cross-functional success

-Our team is composed of passionate, forward-thinking professionals eager to take on the challenge of the mental health crisis and play a formative role in providing life-saving solutions.
-We are looking for a candidate who is inspired by our mission and excited by the opportunity to build a business that will impact millions of lives in a profound way.
+We’re a team of passionate, forward-thinking professionals eager to take on the challenge of the mental health crisis and play a formative role in providing life-saving solutions.
+If you’re inspired by our mission and energized by the opportunity to increase access to mental healthcare and impact millions of lives in a profound way, apply today.

 Responsibilities